Herisculpt

 The main temple and its gopurams date back to the early 11th century.
 Over the next 1,000 years, the temple underwent numerous additions, renovations, and repairs.
 Damage from raids and wars, especially between Muslim Sultans controlling Madurai and Hindu kings ruling Thanjavur, was repaired by subsequent Hindu dynasties.
 Renovations included restoring faded murals and adding new shrines.
 Notable additions, such as those of Kartikeya (Murugan), Parvati (Amman), and Nandi, were made during the 16th and 17th centuries, particularly in the Nayaka era.
 The Dakshinamurti shrine was also constructed later, and the Marathas of Thanjavur ensured the temple's maintenance.

 The Peruvudaiyar temple, also known as Brihadeeswara Temple, follows axial and symmetrical geometry principles.
 Classified as a Perunkoil, it is a large temple built on an elevated platform.
 The rectangular temple complex, almost resembling two stacked squares, spans 240.79 meters (790 feet) from east to west and 121.92 meters (400 feet) from north to south.
 It features five main sections: the sanctum with its towering superstructure (Sri Vimana), the Nandi hall in front, the main community hall (mukhamandapam), the great gathering hall (mahamandapam), and the pavilion connecting the great hall with the sanctum (Antrala).
+In many instances, a Big Temple statue serves as a physical representation of this architectural grandeur, capturing the essence of the temple’s historical importance.

 The temple complex includes a large pillared and covered veranda (prakara) in its spacious courtyard, with a perimeter of about 450 meters (1,480 feet) for circumambulation.
 Beyond this, two enclosure walls surround the temple, with the outer defensive wall added in 1777 by French colonial forces, turning the temple into an arsenal.
 The original main gopuram on the east end is barrel-vaulted and significantly smaller than the main temple's vimana.
 Additional structures, such as a northeast corner mandapa and further gopurams, were added over the centuries.
 The Pandya, Nayaka, Vijayanagara, and Maratha eras contributed more shrines and structures while respecting the original symmetry.